mlin/gfabase/README.md

 cargo build --release
 ```

-Then find the executable `target/release/gfabase`. <small>The `RUSTFLAGS` incantation makes it look for shared libraries alongside in the same directory before the usual system paths (useful for deploying a newer SQLite, as shown above).</small>
+Then find the executable `target/release/gfabase`.

+<sup>The `RUSTFLAGS` incantation makes it look for shared libraries alongside in the same directory before the usual system paths (useful for bundling SQLite when needed).</sup>